100% Free Consultation (225) 412-6348

 What To Expect During the LHWCA Claims Process

-When filing a claim under the LHWCA, expect a systematic process that begins with notifying your employer of the injury.
-After this initial step, completing and submitting specific forms to the Office of Workers' Compensation Programs (OWCP) is required.
-These forms are critical to documenting the nature of your injury, the circumstances surrounding the accident, and any related medical care obtained.
+When you file a claim under the LHWCA, the process starts with reporting your injury to your employer.
+After you give notice, you must fill out specific forms for the Office of Workers' Compensation Programs (OWCP).
+These forms document details about your injury, the accident, and any medical care received.

 Call (888) 493-1629 to take the necessary steps in providing for yourself or your family in your time of distress.